Sabre consists of two parts:

 Teaching sabre fencing to children is very different to teaching it to adults.
 Children learn actions first then combat later.
 Adults learn combat first then actions later.

-Children have few innate skills.
-Their training program starts with the development of fundamental movements, which can be later combined into a repertoire of useful actions.
-Children’s sabre is primarily about fun, especially in the early years, to keep them motivated through the large number of repetitive drills which are necessary to build the basics.
+Children know little.
+Their training starts with developing fundamental movements.
+These are later combined to make a repertoire of useful actions.
+Children’s sabre is all about fun, especially in early years, to keep them motivated through the large number of repetitive drills which they need to hone their technique.

-In our experience, children need to have careful and structured progression through the fundamentals to avoid developing bad habits or perverse incentives that may stunt their future development as sabreurs.
-In most sabre programs, children start at age 8 and develop their first competition-ready repertoire at around age 15.
-The typical age at which children begin competing against adults of equivalent experience successfully is around 17 or 18.
+Children, in our experience, need careful and structured progression through the fundamentals to avoid bad habits or perverse incentives that stunt their future development.
+Children in most programs start at age 8 and develop their first bout-ready repertoire at age 15.
+This repertoire of actions is typically small but well-honed; we teach children only one strategy and set of tactics.

-In contrast, adults know a lot.
+Adults, by contrast, know a lot.
 They already have large repertoires of both fundamental and advanced movement skills.
-They know conceptually how things fit together.
-Adults learn sabre by adapting skills they already know and fitting them into a new framework.
+They understand conceptually how things fit together.
+Adults learn sabre by adapting movements they already know and fitting them into a new framework.

 Children’s sabre training is roughly divided by age and ability.
 These can differ dramatically for each individual.
 The older the child when they start sabre, the more their training approaches that of adult training, because they will have more skills from other activities that they can draw on.

 Ages 5-7 (“Grade 0”): Five is usually the earliest age for a child to start sabre.
 Depending on their physical size and coordination, they may start in private lessons with an instructor to build coordination.
 The child should join in the group classes for the next category at the earliest possible opportunity.
 The bulk of the training at this stage is for the child to be able to move on command and follow simple instructions.
 It is not important for the child to learn anything sabre specific at this age.

-One lesson a week is usually sufficient at this age.
+One lesson a week is more than enough at this age.
 Progression to the next grade is automatic with age.